kolayne/how-to-Arch/README.md

       `paprefs` for some advanced pulseaudio settings <br>
       (pulseaudio may require a reboot to start working)
     - `picom` (a [compositor](https://wiki.archlinux.org/title/Xorg#Composite))
-      for windows transparency support and vertical synchronization (vsync)
+      for windows transparency support and vertical synchronization (vsync) <br>
+      (configuration required, see next section)
     - `clipster` (a [clipboard manager](https://wiki.archlinux.org/title/Clipboard#Managers)) for better clipboard support (clipboard content preservation after an app is closed)
     - `ruby-fusuma` for touchpad gestures support, <br>